 Number of professionals trained in programmes belonging to a funded activity.
-Training programmes may include: webinars, seminars, workshops, capacity building, co- creation sessions, online courses etc. Professionals may also include EIT Health employees, partners, trainers and activity line coordinators.
+Training programmes may include: webinars, seminars, workshops, capacity building, cocreation sessions, online courses etc. Professionals may also include EIT Health employees, partners, trainers and activity line coordinators.
 Training programmes may include: webinars, seminars, workshops, capacity building, co-creation sessions, online courses etc. Professionals may also include EIT Health employees, partners, trainers and activity line coordinators.
-Number of professio nals trained KICO4 Structured data: Year of reporting Country of citizenship of the learner(s) How many are women?
+Number of professio nals trained KICO4 Year of reporting Country of citizenship of the learner(s) How many are women?
 ECTS or Accreditation (Yes/No) List the organisations delivering the education/training,(incl. country) No supporting evidence is required.
-Number of healthcar e professio nals trained by EIT Health (non- degree) educatio n KICO4.1 Number of healthcare professionals trained in EIT professional development programme, online training programme and other education/training programme delivered or in a process of delivery (by country and type of programme), including data on country of citizenship and gender.
+Number of healthcar e professio nals trained by EIT Health (nondegree) educatio n program mes KICO4.1 Number of healthcare professionals trained in EIT professional development programme, online training programme and other education/training programme delivered or in a process of delivery (by country and type of programme), including data on country of citizenship and gender.
 Only healthcare professionals who successfully finished the programme can be counted.
 For this KPI, only those education and training programmes that have clearly defined learning outcomes and carry out competency assessment method (pre and post test) are applicable.
 Healthcare professionals are individuals who deliver healthcare interventions to patients such as medical doctors, nurses, medical specialists, medical technicians, radiologists, etc. Training happens when people's performance/ knowledge/skills/behaviour change from pre-training to post-training.
-No supporting evidence is required. program mes Structured data: 11 0 Year of reporting
+Structured data: Year of reporting

 Country of citizenship of the learner(s) How many are women?
-ECTS or Accreditation (Yes/No) List the organisations delivering the education/training,(incl. country) Number of executiv es trained by EIT Health (non- KICO4.2 Number of executives trained in EIT professional development programmes, online training programmes and other education/training programmes delivered or in a process of delivery (by country and type of programme), including data on country of citizenship and gender.
+ECTS or Accreditation (Yes/No) List the organisations delivering the education/training,(incl. country) Number of executiv es trained by EIT Health (non-degree) educatio KICO4.2 Number of executives trained in EIT professional development programmes, online training programmes and other education/training programmes delivered or in a process of delivery (by country and type of programme), including data on country of citizenship and gender.
 Only executives who successfully finished the programme can be counted.
 For this KPI, only those education and training programmes that have clearly defined learning outcomes and carry out competency assessment method (pre and post test) are applicable.
-Executives are professionals working in the healthcare sector for example in hospitals, Industry (Pharma, Devices, and Diagnostics), regional/national health agencies, etc. Training happens when people's performance/ knowledge/skills/behaviour change from pre-training to post-training.
-No supporting evidence is required. degree) educatio n program mes Structured data: Year of reporting Country of citizenship of the learner(s) How many are women?
+Structured data: Executives are professionals working in the healthcare sector for example in hospitals, Industry (Pharma, Devices, and Diagnostics), regional/national health agencies, etc. Training happens when people's performance/ knowledge/skills/behaviour change from pre-training to post-training.
+No supporting evidence is required. n program mes Year of reporting Country of citizenship of the learner(s) How many are women?
 ECTS or Accreditation (Yes/No) List the organisations delivering the education/training,(incl. country)